Kokosaiid/Car-Meet-and-Cruise/README.md

 • Contact Us Page: Contains a car video – clicking it smoothly scrolls the page down to a sign-up form.

+• Gallery Page: Users can click on images or videos to view them in a larger size for a better experience.

 • Navigation Bar: Includes links to:

   - Home